O Captain! My Captain! by Walt Whitman – Complete Poem Explanation | Summary & Analysis

 9. O Captain! my Captain! rise up and hear the bells;

-👉 The poet calls to the captain and asks him to get up and listen to the bells ringing in celebration.
+👉 The poet lovingly calls out to the captain and asks him to get up and listen to the joyful bells that are ringing in celebration of the victory.

 10. Rise up—for you the flag is flung—for you the bugle trills,

-👉 He says the flags are raised and bugles are playing to honour the captain.
+👉 He says that the flags are being raised and bugles are sounding in honour of the captain because everyone wants to celebrate his achievement and leadership.

 11. For you bouquets and ribbon’d wreaths—for you the shores a-crowding,

-👉 People have brought flowers and wreaths, and large crowds have gathered on the shore to welcome him.
+👉 The poet explains that people have brought beautiful flowers and decorated wreaths for the captain, while large crowds gather along the shore to welcome him.

 12. For you they call, the swaying mass, their eager faces turning;